isc-projects/kea/doc/sphinx/arm/logging.rst

   - ``%t``
     The thread ID.
 From the example log: ``12345``.
-    Note the format of the thread ID is OS dependent: e.g. on some systems it is an address so is displayed in hexadecimal.
+    Note the format of the thread ID is OS dependent: e.g. on some systems it is an address so it is displayed in hexadecimal.

   - ``%m``
     The log message itself.
 Kea log messages all begin with a message identifier